-At the end of the six months, community partners who participated in Design Day and contributed to the learning phase were invited to submit proposals for Aging by Design’s implementation phase.
+At the end of the six months, community partners who participated in Design Day and contributed to the learning phase were invited to submit proposals for Aging by Design’s project planning phase.
+The 10 organizations selected for the project planning phase will apply what they learned through intensive training in design thinking to convene a project design team consisting of staff, volunteers and members of the community they serve.
+This team will produce prototypes that respond to and address the needs identified by older adults and caregivers.

 Want to know more?
 Get staff perspectives, view training presentations and download resources at agingbydesign.info.